rachel-ng/etc/README.md

 ```
 poker/Calculations.java
 ```
-not yet finished, barely even started.
+Not yet finished, for calculating probability, etc.

 ```
 poker/Card.java
 ```
-the card!

-has a value and a suit, is comparable.
+Has a value and a suit, is comparable.

 ```
 poker/CommunityCards.java
 ```
-the community cards!
+The community cards!

-the `flop`, the `turn`, and the `river`
+The `flop`, the `turn`, and the `river`

 ```
 poker/Deck.java
 ```
-a `linked list` of cards, has an `int` for the number for cards left
+A `linked list` of cards, has an `int` for the number for cards left

-the constructor makes a deck of 52 cards with all values and suits and shuffles the deck.
+The constructor makes a deck of 52 cards with all values and suits and shuffles the deck.

-there are functions to `shuffle` the deck, `deal` a pocket, `burn` cards, draw the `flop`, and the `turn` and `river`
+There are functions to `shuffle` the deck, `deal` a pocket, `burn` cards, draw the `flop`, and the `turn` and `river`

 ```
 poker/Driver.java
 ```
-kind of obvious, was originally used to test the objects/functions, doesn't work anymore because i changed how i was doing some of the things, `poker/Game.java` is better for checking it out
+Was originally used to test the objects/functions, doesn't work anymore because i changed how i was doing some of the things, `poker/Game.java` is better for checking it out!

 ```
 poker/Game.java
 ```
-the game.
+The game

 ```
 poker/Hand.java
 ```
-for checking "combos" i guess you could say
+For checking "combos" i guess you could say

 ```
 poker/Player.java
 ```
-creates a player with a name and pocket cards.
+Creates a player with a name and pocket cards.

 ```
 poker/Pocket.java
 ```
-the player's "hand", i suppose you could say.
+The player's `hand`

-the constructor takes your cards and the game type (texas or omaha), and sorts your cards for you with .
+The constructor takes your cards and the game type (texas or omaha), and sorts your cards for you with

 - [ ] implement comparable
 - [ ] work on hands / possible hands / everything christ what was i trying to do